nathanwoulfe/NestingContently/README.md

 - Done.
 That's it.
 No more.
 - Amaze your editors with the added flexibility

-There's no longer a property editor to install, just some helpful Javascript to manage injecting the button and syncing the value change back to the block.
+There's no longer a property editor to install — on Umbraco 17+ the toggle is a `blockAction` registered for the Block List and Block Grid editors, which reads and writes the `umbracoNaviHide` value on the block and dims hidden blocks in the backoffice.

 Nesting Contently v10+ ships with property value converters for Block List and Block Grid, to remove any hidden blocks before rendering.